 The Symbiotic AI Agent is an AI tool Dave is training to give marketing and business advice that stays within planetary limits.
 It applies the Symbiotic Systems Methodology and considers its own energy use in how it responds.
 As a proof of concept, it analyzes landing pages and homepages based on the questions people ask before they commit, scoring each page on how many of those questions it answers and how well.
 The machine diagnoses with precision.
 The human connection required to fix what it finds is what the practice is built to supply.
 It is not yet available for public use.
 It is evidence that the diagnostic framework is precise enough to be taught to a machine.

 Yes.
 We source and supply custom promotional products across every category: apparel, drinkware, bags, technology, office items, outdoor gear, recognition awards, and more.
 Our supplier network can brand virtually anything.
 The question we ask before any order is placed is not what to order.
 It is what the piece is supposed to do, who is receiving it, and what they need to feel when it arrives.
-That conversation is what determines whether the product pays for itself or becomes deskfill.
 We prefer products that pay for themselves. dobettermarketing.com/dimensional-advertising/ dobettermarketing.com/promotional-products-edmonton/

 Our supplier partners offer the full range of decoration methods: embroidery, screen printing, direct to film, debossing, laser engraving, and pad printing among them.
 If a surface can be branded, there is a method that will do it well.
-Method selection is never arbitrary.
 Every decoration decision is part of a larger conversation about what the piece needs to communicate and how it needs to feel in the hands of the person receiving it.
-A laser-engraved recognition award communicates something fundamentally different from a screen-printed T-shirt, even if both carry the same logo.
 We choose the method that serves the purpose, not the method that minimizes the cost.

 Yes.
 T-shirt printing is produced locally in Edmonton, which means faster turnaround and lower shipping costs for Edmonton and Alberta clients.
 We screen print on retail-quality blanks across a full range of styles, fits, and fabric weights.
-Whether the T-shirts are for a festival audience, a volunteer team, a corporate event, or a retail merchandise program, the conversation before the print run is always the same.
-Who is wearing this, what do you want them to feel, and what story does it tell about the organization or event it represents?
-A T-shirt designed around those questions earns a place in someone's regular rotation.
+A T-shirt designed around who is wearing it, what you want them to feel, and what story it tells earns a place in someone’s regular rotation.
 One designed to minimize cost earns a place in a donation bin.
-We prefer T-shirts that get worn. dobettermarketing.com/custom-t-shirt-printing-edmonton/ dobettermarketing.com/festival-merchandise/
+We prefer T-shirts that get worn. dobettermarketing.com/custom-t-shirt-printing-edmonton/

 Yes.
-Custom branded apparel across every category: T-shirts, hoodies, jackets, polos, hats, and more, are available through our local screen-printing operation and our broader supplier network for decorated and embroidered styles.
+Custom branded apparel across every category: T-shirts, hoodies, jackets, polos, hats, and more, are available through our local screen-printing operation and our broader supplier network.
 Apparel is one of the most visible and longest-lasting branded touchpoints an organization produces.
-What your team wears at an event, what your volunteers carry home, what your clients receive as a recognition gift, all of it writes a story about your brand in the minds of everyone who sees it.
-We design apparel that tells the right story for the right audience at the right moment. dobettermarketing.com/dimensional-advertising/ dobettermarketing.com/branded-merch-edmonton/
+We design apparel that tells the right story for the right audience at the right moment. dobettermarketing.com/branded-merch-edmonton/

 Yes.
 Uniforms and staff apparel are available through our supplier network in a full range of styles, fabrics, and decoration methods including embroidery, screen printing, and heat transfer.
-We source for fit, durability, and brand consistency across teams and locations.
-The conversation before any uniform program is about more than logo placement and size runs.
 How your team presents in the field, at the booth, or at the event is a commitment touchpoint.
 It tells the people you are serving how seriously you take what you do.
 We design uniform programs that communicate that seriousness before a single word is spoken.

 Minimum order quantities vary by product, decoration method, and supplier.
 Screen printed T-shirts typically start at 12 pieces.
 Many promotional products categories have minimums of 25 to 50 pieces.
-Custom and specialty items may require higher minimums depending on production requirements.
 The more useful question before discussing minimums is whether the quantity you are considering is the right quantity for the purpose you have in mind.
 An order of 500 items deployed without a system is 500 opportunities for deskfill.
 An order of 50 items deployed within a Purpose-Ecosystem™ is 50 precision-targeted commitment tools.
-We help you determine which conversation you are actually in before the order is placed.

 That depends on what those relationships are producing and whether they are serving the purpose the products are meant to fulfill.
 If your existing supplier is delivering quality, reliability, and strategic guidance on how to deploy what they produce, the conversation is about whether there is a gap in the system around the products rather than in the products themselves.
-If your existing supplier is producing commodities on time and under budget without asking what the pieces are supposed to do, the conversation is about whether the relationship is serving your organization or just your procurement process.
 We are happy to work alongside existing relationships where that serves the organization.
 We are equally happy to replace them where it does not.
 The diagnostic conversation tells us which situation we are in.

 Still have a question that isn’t answered here?